 It should fit a nice pile of books and still be pretty easy for the kiddos to carry:

 And I promise you, this is a pretty easy project to make.
-Definitely something a beginner could tackle!
+This easy kid’s tote bag pattern is definitely something a beginner could tackle!

 From your main fabric cut 2 pieces that are about 13 inches across by 15 inches long.